Adam Murray: Return to Mansfield

 Murray rejoined Mansfield Town, only 20 mi from his home in Derby, on a three-month loan deal on 1 October 2010, with a view to a permanent move taking place in January.
 On 5 January 2011, Murray made his transfer permanent despite manager David Holdsworth having been replaced by Duncan Russell.
 He ended the 2010–11 campaign with seven goals in 41 games for Mansfield, who went on to reach the final of the FA Trophy at Wembley Stadium.
 Murray was substituted 18 minutes into extra-time of the final, with the only goal of the game being scored by Darlington with just one minute left to play.
 He was appointed club captain in August 2011 and signed a new contract three months later.
 Mansfield won 13 of their last 15 matches of the 2011–12 season to qualify for the play-offs.
 They went on to lose to York City in the play-off semi-finals despite Murray and Gary Roberts dominating much of the midfield play.

 In June 2012, Murray became assistant manager at Mansfield following Micky Moore's decision to leave.
-He signed a new one-year deal in November 2012, combining first-team duties with coaching the youth-team.
-This came a month after he criticised sections of the supporters for dishing out "personal" abuse following a four match run without a win.
-At the end of the 2012–13 title winning season, The Non-League Paper described how "Muzza the magician grabbed games by the scruff of the neck whether playing in an advanced or deeper role".
+He signed a new one-year deal in November 2012, combining first-team duties with coaching the youth team.
+This came a month after he criticised sections of the supporters for dishing out "personal" abuse following a four-match run without a win.
+At the end of the 2012–13 title-winning season, The Non-League Paper described how "Muzza the magician grabbed games by the scruff of the neck whether playing in an advanced or deeper role".
 Promotion was confirmed with a 1–0 victory over Wrexham on 20 April, after which Murray stated that "this is the best without doubt.
-It’s the best thing I’ve ever done".
+It's the best thing I've ever done".

-Murray fell out with manager Paul Cox early in the 2013–14 season and was loaned out to Rainworth Miners Welfare of the Northern Premier League Division One South.
+Murray fell out with manager Paul Cox early in the 2013–14 season.
+He was loaned out to Rainworth Miners Welfare of the Northern Premier League Division One South.
 He had an eventful spell at Rainworth, with manager Kevin Gee resigning after Murray was red-carded in a 3–1 home defeat to Brigg Town on 10 September.
 On 8 November, he joined Northern Premier League Premier Division side Worksop Town on a two-month loan.
 His loan spell was cut short and he returned to Mansfield on 3 December after making peace with Cox.
 Upon becoming player-manager at Mansfield, he announced that he would step back from playing to concentrate on management.

 On 21 March 2018, he came out of retirement and signed a short-term contract with Sutton Coldfield Town.
 Town finished the 2017–18 season bottom of the Northern Premier League Premier Division.